-Combine all of the dry ingredients in one of the bowls and sift; the flour, baking powder, baking soda, pumpkin pie spice, ground cinnamon, nutmeg (optional) and salt.
+Combine all of the dry ingredients in one of the bowls and sift: the flour, baking powder, baking soda, pumpkin pie spice, ground cinnamon, nutmeg and salt.

-Use a whisk if you can’t sift by simply stirring the dry ingredients together lightly to incorporate all ingredients evenly.
-Sifting is important so that all the dry ingredients get incorporated into the recipe without any lumps.
+No softer?
+No problem!
+Use a whisk to stir the dry ingredients together and incorporate all ingredients evenly.
 Sugar and baking powder do have the tendency to lump up, so make sure you don’t see any lumps in the mixture before baking.

 In another medium-sized bowl, cream all the wet ingredients and sugar together; white sugar, brown or light brown sugar, pumpkin puree, butter, egg and vanilla.
 Make sure to add each ingredient individually and mix well before adding the next ingredient.
 (If you prefer to make your own puree from fresh, here’s a great tutorial on how to make your own pumpkin puree.)

 It’s better to cream the butter at room temperature.
 If you can, leave the butter out of the fridge for a few hours beforehand to make it easier to work with.
 Once the butter is soft, cream it together with the white sugar and brown sugar.
 After that, add the pumpkin, egg and vanilla.
-Make sure to incorporate this all evenly without over stirring.
-Over stirring may make the egg a bit tough in the mixture.
+Make sure to incorporate this all evenly.

 Once the wet mixture is ready, slowly start to add the sifted dry mixture, incorporating slowly and stirring well.

-Once cookie dough is ready, plop tablespoon amounts onto a greased cookie sheet or lightly oiled parchment paper.
+Once the cookie dough is ready, plop tablespoons onto a greased cookie sheet or lightly oiled pan.
 Lay out dough at least 2 inches apart from one another to give room for expanding while cooking.

 Bake for about 20 minutes or until the cookie are slightly browned at the bottom.